 - Periodontitis – If you have periodontitis, an advanced form of gum disease, the dentist may need to provide more intensive treatment.
 Scaling and root planing are procedures that clean the deep pockets of the gums.
 Using special tools, Dr. Gauthier will scrape away plaque and tartar build up which will remove bacteria from the deep gum pockets where it forms.
 Removing the bacteria from the pockets in the early stages of development can help prevent gum recession and tooth loss.
-In extreme cases, surgery may be necessary.
+In extreme cases, laser dentistry or oral surgery may be necessary.